 To do so, open the Group Policy Editor and navigate to the following setting:

 Computer Configuration\Administrative Templates\Windows Components\Internet Explorer\Internet Control Panel\Security Page\Internet Zone

-Now in the right pane you will see Java Permissions.
+Now in the right pane, you will see Java Permissions.
 Double-click on it to open its Policy Settings box.
-This policy setting allows you disable to manage permissions for Java applets.
+This policy setting allows you to disable to manage permissions for Java applets.

 If you Enable this policy setting, you can choose options from the drop-down box.
 Custom, to control permissions settings individually.